Myths & Facts of Car Detailing

 FACT: Just because your vehicle has a shine to it does not mean that it is clean.
 A car can still look glossy, but to the touch, it will feel grimy and rough.
 Gloss does NOT equal clean.

 MYTH: Why would I go to a car detailer when I can go to any gas station car wash for only $7 ?

 FACT: A car wash from us is the best way to avoid scratches or scuffs in the paint.
 The machines used in the gas station car washes often can damage the protection to your paint, though you might not see it at first.
 If necessary, a touch-free car wash is the way to go if you are going to go with a gas station option.

 MYTH: Isn’t washing my car and detailing my car the same thing?

-FACT: Washing is not the same as detailing.
-Detailing takes much more time, care, and effort into making sure your vehicle is actually clean, and not just the paint surface.
+FACT: Washing is not the same as car detailing.
+Car detailing takes much more time, care, and effort into making sure your vehicle is actually clean, and not just the paint surface.
 Between polishing, waxing, and even full interior cleaning, detailing has many more added bonuses than washing and is definitely worth the extra cost.
-It is recommended that you get your vehicle detailed at least a few times a year depending on use.
+It is recommended that you get your car detailed at least a few times a year depending on use.

 MYTH: Okay, so aren’t polishing and waxing the same thing?

 FACT: The industry terms like “polishing,” “waxing,” and “buffing” can all mean different things to different people.
 However, as a professional, the word “polishing,” in most cases, means using an orbiting tool to remove minor defects and/or amplify the gloss in the paint.
 Waxing is either hand-applied or machine-applied, again with an orbiting tool, and its main purpose is to protect the paint from the sun and help the cleaning process.
 Both of these methods can be used individually or together, depending on the vehicle’s needs or goals.